Our local rivers need protection from pollution.

 Our aim is to make the river Kent clean for all types of water-based recreation and to protect the ecology and wildlife in the river by working with local communities.

-In 2025, the Clean River Kent Campaign will focus on Political advocacy, Community engagement and citizen science.
+In 2025, CRKC will focus on political advocacy, community engagement and citizen science.

 If you suspect that there’s been a sewage discharge into the River Kent and notice a strange smell or odd-looking stretch of water or any other signs of pollution, please immediately report this.